fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 - For `AArch32`, the default alignment is 8 bytes.
 - For `AArch64`, the default alignment is 16 bytes.

-### GCC BIGGEST_ALIGNMENT
+### BIGGEST_ALIGNMENT

+The default alignment is *sufficient* for all scalar types, but may not be enough for all vector types on a target that supports vector operations.

+!!! note "x86 strictest 16-bytes alignment"

+    [x86 Assembly/SSE](https://en.wikibooks.org/wiki/X86_Assembly/SSE#SSE2:_Added_with_Pentium_4) - `movapd`: move two 64-bit(double precision) floats, vector is 16 byte aligned.
+Refer to [Demystifying SSE Move Instructions](https://www.gamedev.net/blog/615/entry-2250281-demystifying-sse-move-instructions/).

+    [x64 calling convention](https://learn.microsoft.com/en-us/cpp/build/x64-calling-convention) - [Alignment](https://learn.microsoft.com/en-us/cpp/build/x64-calling-convention#alignment): Most structures are aligned to their natural alignment.
+The primary exceptions are the stack pointer and `malloc` or `alloca` memory, which are 16-byte aligned to aid performance.
+Alignment above 16 bytes must be done manually.
+Since 16 bytes is a common alignment size for **XMM** operations, this value should work for most code.
+For more information about structure layout and alignment, see [x64 type and storage layout](https://learn.microsoft.com/en-us/cpp/build/x64-software-conventions#x64-type-and-storage-layout).
+For information about the stack layout, see [x64 stack usage](https://learn.microsoft.com/en-us/cpp/build/stack-usage).

+[GCC](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html) also provides a target specific macro `__BIGGEST_ALIGNMENT__`, which is the *largest* alignment ever used for *any* data type on the target machine you are compiling for.

 !!! warning "linker limitations for maximal alignment size"

     Note that the effectiveness of aligned attributes for static variables may be limited by inherent limitations in the system linker and/or object file format.
 On some systems, the linker is only able to arrange for variables to be aligned up to a certain maximum alignment.
 (For some linkers, the maximum supported alignment may be very very small.)
 If your linker is only able to align variables up to a maximum of 8-byte alignment, then specifying aligned(16) in an `__attribute__` still only provides you with 8-byte alignment.
 See your linker documentation for further information.

     Stack variables are not affected by linker restrictions; GCC can properly align them on any target.

-The default alignment is *sufficient* for all scalar types, but may not be enough for all vector types on a target that supports vector operations.

-> [x86 Assembly/SSE](https://en.wikibooks.org/wiki/X86_Assembly/SSE#SSE2:_Added_with_Pentium_4) - `movapd`: move two 64-bit(double precision) floats, vector is 16 byte aligned.
-Refer to [Demystifying SSE Move Instructions](https://www.gamedev.net/blog/615/entry-2250281-demystifying-sse-move-instructions/).

-[GCC](https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html) also provides a target specific macro `__BIGGEST_ALIGNMENT__`, which is the *largest* alignment ever used for *any* data type on the target machine you are compiling for.

 可以借助 cpp / gcc -E -dM 预编译，过滤打印出 `__BIGGEST_ALIGNMENT__` 宏定义：